tintin10q/csai_ml_final_summary/README.md

 ### Ways of reducing model complexity. (hyperparameters)

-There are hyper parameters that limit model complicity.
+There are hyper parameters that limit model complexity.
 You should set at least one of these as theoretically you can keep growing the tree forever.

 - max_depth = The max depth the tree can grow
 - max_leaf_nodes = The maximum leaf nodes that can exist